Family Volunteering in Borneo

 Travel to Borneo, and see how you can aid orangutan conservation whilst meeting indigenous tribes-people on this exciting wildlife safari!

 When you’re not out exploring the rainforest, you will have the unique opportunity to learn all about your environment from those who know it best: the Orang Sungai!
 Also known as the ‘People of the River’, the Orang Sungai will be your hosts for the majority of your time on the project, sharing not only their homes with you but their way of life too.
-This provides a fantastic opportunity for your children to learn about a culture different from their own and may have a positive impact on shaping their view of the world.
+This provides an excellent opportunity for your children to learn about a culture different from their own and may have a positive impact on shaping their view of the world.

 Family Spot Pygmy Elephants whilst Volunteering in Borneo

-Over the course of the project, your family will embark on a number of boat trips in search of Malaysia's remarkable wildlife!
+Boat Trips Over the course of the project, your family will embark on a number of boat trips in search of Malaysia's remarkable wildlife!
 Whether up in the trees, down on the river banks or even in the water below, there are animals to be discovered at every turn.
 Your expert guide will be on hand to share facts on all creatures big and small, making this an excellent opportunity for your children to learn more about the vibrancy of the rainforest.

 Habitat Restoration on a Family Volunteering Project in Borneo

-One of the most rewarding ways for anybody to make a difference to conservation efforts can be found when planting trees!
+Habitat Restoration One of the most rewarding ways for anybody to make a difference to conservation efforts can be found when planting trees!
 You and your children will be shown how to plant and maintain saplings on a dedicated site, where plant life had previously been removed as a result of logging or deforestation activities.
 Your efforts here will not only help to create a safe passageway for the animals to use as they move throughout the 'Corridor of Life', but will also ensure that the forest will sustain Borneo's wildlife for many years to come.

 Family Jungle Trek in Borneo

-What greater adventure could there be, than a trek through the Bornean rainforest?
+Trekking What greater adventure could there be, than a trek through the Bornean rainforest?
 This is an educational experience for the whole family, as you will learn all about the forest's flora and fauna from up close.
 Additionally, your guide will explain how the communities here have relied on the rainforest for food, shelter and even medicine for generations, allowing you to gain a further understanding of the very people you'll be living alongside throughout your time in Sukau.

 Cultural and Community Interaction

-During your time on this project, you will live alongside the members of a local community known as the ‘Orang Sungai’.
+Cultural and Community Interaction During your time on this project, you will live alongside the members of a local community known as the ‘Orang Sungai’.
 You will exchange stories of your daily lives, will learn about each other’s family structures, and will gain an understanding of how they have lived off of the land for centuries.
 You might even be invited to join in with some traditional activities, such as crafting, making music or dancing!

 Orangutans at the Sepilok Orangutan Sanctuary

-Towards the end of your time on the project, you will pay a visit to the Sepilok Orangutan Rehabilitation Centre, which is home to a number of orangutans which may require care for the remainder of their lives.
+Visit To The Sepilok Orangutan Sanctuary Towards the end of your time on the project, you will pay a visit to the Sepilok Orangutan Rehabilitation Centre, which is home to a number of orangutans which may require care for the remainder of their lives.
 This visit will only emphasise the need for conservation projects like this one and is sure to be a memorable part of your time in Borneo.

 Please note itineraries are subject to change and what follows is simply a rough guideline.

-After arriving into Sandakan Airport, you and your family will be collected by a friendly driver and transferred to your first night’s accommodation.
+Day 1 - The Adventure Begins: After arriving into Sandakan Airport, you and your family will be collected by a friendly driver and transferred to your first night’s accommodation.
 Here, you will be given time to settle into your new surroundings before enjoying a welcome dinner and finally resting up ahead of a busy week!

-Your morning begins with a brief lie-in, followed by a two-hour journey to the tiny village of Sukau, your home for the next four days.
+Day 2 - Arrival into Sukau: Your morning begins with a brief lie-in, followed by a two-hour journey to the tiny village of Sukau, your home for the next four days.
 During the drive, your guide will tell you more about the project’s aims and will be happy to answer any questions you may have.
 The remainder of your day will be spent out on a river cruise in the midst of the rainforest: keep your eyes peeled and your camera ready in case any animals make an appearance!

-Get ready for an early rise: you’ll be waking up at around 5:30am to enjoy breakfast before heading out onto the river!
+Day 3 - Sapling Maintenance: Get ready for an early rise: you’ll be waking up at around 5:30am to enjoy breakfast before heading out onto the river!
 You will cruise to a sapling maintenance site, where you and your children will be taught how to (safely!) cut away any undergrowth with a machete.
 By maintaining the forest in this way, any previously-planted saplings will have more room to grow.
 Later in the day, you’ll head out on another exciting river cruise in the hope of spotting a pygmy elephant…or thirty!

-You’ll head out bright and early once more as you head back to the sapling maintenance site.
+Day 4 - Tree Planting: You’ll head out bright and early once more as you head back to the sapling maintenance site.
 Here, you and your children will have the opportunity to plant your very own trees, which will someday grow and provide both shelter and food for the animals of the rainforest.
 Later on, you’ll join a local family for a meal in their home, and may even be treated to a performance of traditional music or dance!

-A trek through the magnificent Malaysian rainforest awaits you today, so listen closely as your guide tells you all about the wonderful flora and fauna found in the region.
+Day 5 - Rainforest Trek: A trek through the magnificent Malaysian rainforest awaits you today, so listen closely as your guide tells you all about the wonderful flora and fauna found in the region.
 You’ll take part in another river cruise in the afternoon in the hope of spotting some of Borneo’s most impressive wildlife species, such as proboscis monkeys, hornbills and even orangutans (if you’re lucky!).

-The time has come for your family to leave Sukau, but there are more animal encounters to look forward to as you head back to Sepilok!
+Day 6 - Visit the Sepilok Orangutan Centre: The time has come for your family to leave Sukau, but there are more animal encounters to look forward to as you head back to Sepilok!
 Here, you’ll pay a visit to the Rainforest Discovery Centre and the Bornean Sun Bear Sanctuary, but the stand-out moment of the day will take place at the Sepilok Orangutan Rehabilitation Centre.
 It is here where you and your children will witness the orangutans’ feeding times, offering a spectacular view of the great apes up close.

-Unfortunately, your family volunteering experience has come to an end.
+Day 7 - Final Day: Unfortunately, your family volunteering experience has come to an end.
 You will take a private transfer back to Sandakan Airport in time to catch your flight home or to continue with your independent travel plans.

-Select a duration below to see the available start dates.
-All dates shown are currently available for you to join this project.
+Select a duration below to see the available start dates and book your place today!

 Duration Price